narrative-environments/CourseCompendium/Antagonist.md

 ## Antagonist

-In an agonistic model of narrative, such as that conceived by A. J. Greimas, for example, the antagonist is the opponent of the protagonist or focal character.
-The antagonist is the actant who obstructs or puts obstacles in the way of the protagonist achieving his/her/its quest, goal or destination/destiny.
+In terms of literary narrative, the antagonist is the opponent of the protagonist or focal character.
+The antagonist obstructs or puts obstacles in the way of the protagonist achieving his/her/its quest, goal, destination or destiny.
+In an agonistic model of narrative, such as that conceived by A. J. Greimas, for example, the actantial role of opponent may be played by a single character or by a series of characters.
+Such characters may be human or non-human

 The antagonist may also be called the archenemy of the protagonist.